ArtPoon/slides/markdown/mimm4750g-nj.md

 <img src="/img/variation-among-sites.png"/>

 * These methods cannot detect variation among sites because there is no way of storing information about where differences were observed.
+  * Remember, a genetic distance maps a pair of sequences to a single number.
 * As we will see later, likelihood methods can fit a model of rate variation to the entire alignment, not just pairs of sequences.

 ---